nmtc-run/nmtc-run.github.io/pages/event-curnow.md

 **4:00 PM:** Final cutoff.

 # Details

+**Pre-race communications:** Keep an eye out for emails sent via the Ultrasignup platform.
+Updates may also appear on the [Facebook page](https://www.facebook.com/minnesotavoyageur).

 **Trail markings:** Follow the hot orange pin flags with “NMTC” on them.
 If you don’t see one in about 0.1 miles, you are off course!
 Turns are marked with a series of pin flags a few feet apart on the side to which you’ll be turning—for example, a right-hand turn marked with three pin flags on the runner's right hand side.
 For more, see [course marking](/course-marking).